 - When does the Jasmine bloom and are the flowers scented?

-- Does the vine attract or deter any wildlife?
+- Does the vine attract pollinators?

 - How do I care for Jasmine vines?